app-scripters/apps-script-uber-kit/README.md

 - Builds modular library and external dependencies (vendor-src) for particular app according to 'config.js'
 - places build into corresponding app folder /build subfolder

+- Unix environment only is supported for now

 ## Important notes

 - Library and App modules are prefixed with x.x. - this figures are used for optional inclusion of modules